Skip to Content

 3.2 Validation of the application of assessments (post-assessment validation)

 Ongoing monitoring of assessment tools will ensure they are valid and continue to be fit-for-purpose.
+CIT will maintain a validation schedule and validate each training product once every five years in line with the RTO Standards.

 Post-assessment validation will: